aluxnimm/outlookcaldavsynchronizer/README.md

 		- **Automatic:** If event is modified in Outlook and in the server since last snyc, use the last recent modified version.
 If an event is modified in Outlook and deleted in the server since last snyc, delete it also in Outlook.
 If an event is deleted in Outlook and modified in the server, also delete it in the server
 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
 	- **Synchronization timespan past (days)** and
-	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan
+	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.
-	- **Deactivate** If activated, current profile is not synced anymore without the need to delete the profile
-- *Advanced Options*: Here you can configure advanced network options and proxy settings.
-	- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
-	- **Use Preemptive Authentication** Send Authentication header with each request to avoid 401 responses and resending the request, disable only if the server has problems with preemptive authentication.
-	- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication
-	- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.
-	- **Mapping Configuration...**: Here you can configure what properties should be synced, available for appointments and contacts at the moment.
+	- **Mapping Configuration**: Here you can configure what properties should be synced, only available for appointments and contacts at the moment.
 		- For appointments you can choose if you want to map reminders (just upcoming, all or none) and the description body.
 		- *Create events on server in UTC:* Use UTC instead of Outlook Appointment Timezone for creating events on CalDAV server.
 Needed for GMX for example.
 Not recommended for general use, because recurrence exceptions over DST changes can't be mapped and Appointments with different start and end timezones can't be represented.
 		- In *Privacy settings* you can configure if you want to map Outlook private appointments to CLASS:CONFIDENTIAL and vice versa.
 This could be useful for Owncloud for example, if you share your calendar with others and they should see start/end dates of your private appointments.